ProNeverFake/kios/readme.md

 ## What is KIOS?

-KIOS, short for "Knowledge-based Intelligent Operation System", is a robot skill learing and selecting system developed by BlackBird for his master thesis.
+KIOS, short for "Knowledge-based Intelligent Operation System", is a a skill-based robot behavior tree execution framework developed by BlackBird, aiming at providing an execution interface for behavior tree represented plans while making use of the designed and fine-tuned skills in the skill base of the collective learning group of MIRMI.
 The system is built based on ROS2 and should be used along with the mios developed by @Lars.

 ## Getting Started